Tochine/wootlab-movies-laravel/README.md

 Instruction

 Clone or fork this repo to your local device.
+Run npm install to install packages.
 Run migration to create tables.
+Run app on port 2000.
 Use an API testing tool like Postman to test API endpoint